100 Easy Ways to Be a (Much) Healthier Woman

 Making a pot of tea isn't just a soothing way to unwind after a long day—it's also great for your health.
 According to Harvard Medical School, the antioxidants in green tea in particular can help with everything from preventing diabetes to lowering your risk of cardiovascular disease.

 Because yes, you now have a healthy excuse to indulge in chocolate.
 But instead of eating milk chocolate, reach for dark varieties that contains at least 70 percent cacao.
 A 2013 study published in the British Journal of Clinical Pharmacology found the flavonoids packed in those tasty bites can actually help preserve your brain power as you age.

-The diet versions of your favorite sodas might seem healthier, but they’re not.
-Research has shown they can also do your body harm, leading to weight gain and health issues like diabetes.
-Instead, stick to water—and leave the so-called “healthier” beverages behind.
+The diet versions of your favorite sodas might seem healthier, but they're not.
+One 2015 study in the journal, Nutrients, showed that diet soft drinks were associated with increased waist circumference.
+Instead, stick to water—and leave the so-called "healthier" beverages behind.

 Well, healthy fat, that is.
 Fat tends to get a bad rap, but it shouldn't: Multiple studies have shown adding more avocados, nuts, seeds, olive oil, and other omega-3s into your diet help with weight loss, better brain function, put you in a better mood, and even reduce your risk of cancer and heart disease.

 Find a hobby you love.

 With work and bills constantly on your brain, you have to have an outlet that helps you stay sane—and finding a hobby you love is the perfect way to go about reducing all that built-up stress.
 Whether it's painting, learning a new instrument, singing, or writing, having something to get excited about will always give you something to look forward to—and help keep you healthy in the process.